talitz/Detecting-Cyber-Attacks-Kaggle-Callenge/README.md

+# Detecting Cyber Attacks Kaggle Challenge

-# Students: Tal Yitzhak, Amal Abo Gush
+Students: Tal Yitzhak, Amal Abo Gush

 # Feature Engineering
 We used CountVectorizer to convert a collection of text documents to a matrix of token counts (for 2 and 5 commands that come as one after another).